-Take Blendtec, the now-legendary brand of blenders as prime example of what an effective marketing campaign launched on a shoestring looks like.
-This was the company’s first Youtube video, posted 9 years ago.
+Take Blendtec, the now-legendary brand of blenders as a prime example of what an effective marketing campaign launched on a shoestring looks like.
+This was the company’s first Youtube video, posted nine years ago.
 The essentials?
-A lab coat and a pair of protective glasses, one of their own blenders, 50 marbles, and 1 simple question: Will it blend?
-To date, Blendtec’s web series is still considered one of the most successful and longlasting Youtube marketing campaigns.
+A lab coat and a pair of protective glasses, one of their own blenders, 50 marbles, and one simple question: Will it blend?
+To date, Blendtec’s web series is still considered one of the most successful and long-lasting Youtube marketing campaigns.

 The stunt got picked up by TechCrunch, and WePay saw a 300% increase in weekly traffic and 225% increase in customers.
 Find your ice block.
 Your idea doesn’t need to be expensive – it just has to be unique and original.